 There are many topical subjects in the media right now, from the Femicide Machine in Mexico to the missing women in DC, that are proving the precarious situation for women of color globally.
+Many citizens are now turning to a people search in order to find their loved ones, whether it be a missing person from years ago or more recently, its still a matter that’s effects us all and for a long time too.
 Your work, for me, seems to shed a spotlight on women like this, and more, and their presence in society.
 What drew you to these subjects and can you explain to our readers why there is such an urgency behind these topics?

 The initial impulse to focus on creating portraits of women of color was really just inspiration, plain and simple.
 I always thought saying “I was inspired” sounded like such a cliché artist thing to say, but that’s really what it was.
 I painted portraits of a diverse group of friends growing up in Canada, and after moving to New York in 1991, it was really a continuance of being drawn to depict people I had not seen painted very often, if ever, in the tradition of academic portrait painting.
 People who had really been under-represented in art history.
 I knew theirs were extremely compelling stories to be told – and I view portrait painting as a form of storytelling – so I wanted to try to do my best to capture my subjects in all of their beauty, power, and humanity.
 As soon as I began, I knew it would be a long artistic journey and had no idea where it would lead me, but felt like I was on the right path at a gut level.
 At that time I didn’t think about how it could evolve into a larger body of work that’s ended up defining a significant portion of my career so far.
 It was just me in my studio, with nobody seeing the work, determined to make portraits of women I thought were interesting and just really dope people.
 All the while I was trying to improve technically and conceptually as painter, and challenge myself to gain a deeper understanding of how to portray my subjects in an articulate and respectful way.
 It’s been almost three decades of hard work in that regard, so I’ve been doing this a lot longer than most people realize.